shivaninja/sampledff/Shiva-submission/README.md

         |__ stats.h
 ```

-stats.c – It is source file with Function implementations and program entry point(Main function)
+stats.c – It is source file with function implementations and program entry point(Main function)

-stats.h – It is header file with Function declarations of functions residing in stats.c file and is also has documentation
+stats.h – It is header file with function declarations of functions residing in stats.c file and is also has documentation

 README.md – Project documentation